Science and the Popes: Early modernity

-16th century
+17th century

+Paul V

+Pope Paul V instructed Cardinal Bellarmine to inform Galileo that Copernican heliocentrism could not be taught as fact.
+He also told Galileo that he was personally safe from persecution so long as he, the Pope, was alive.

 Urban VIII

 Pope Urban VIII had Galileo's book put on the Index of Prohibited Books and had Galileo himself sentenced to lifelong house arrest for heresy for "following the position of Copernicus, which is contrary to the true sense and authority of Holy Scripture."